mlswg/mls-protocol/draft-ietf-mls-protocol.md

 # Extensibility

+The base MLS protocol can be extended in a few ways.
+New ciphersuites can be added to enable the use of new cryptographic algorithms.
+New types of proposals can be used to perform new actions within an epoch.
+Extension fields can be used to add additional information to the protocol.
+In this section, we discuss some constraints on these extensibility mechanisms that are necessary to ensure broad interoperability.

+## Ciphersuites

+As discussed in {{ciphersuites}}, MLS allows the participants in a group to negotiate the cryptographic algorithms used within the group.
+This extensibility is important for maintaining the security of the protocol over time {{?RFC7696}}.
+It also creates a risk of interoperability failure due to clients not supporting a common ciphersuite.

+The ciphersuite registry defined in {{mls-ciphersuites}} attempts to strike a balance on this point.
+On the one hand, the base policy for the registry is Specification Required, a fairly low bar designed to avoid the need for standards work in cases where different ciphers are needed for niche applications.
+There is a higher bar (Standards Action) for ciphers to set the Recommended field in the registry.
+This higher bar is there in part to ensure that the interoperability implications of new ciphersuites are considered.

+MLS ciphersuites are defined independent of MLS versions, so that in principle the same ciphersuite can be used across versions.
+Standards work defining new versions of MLS should consider whether it is desirable for the new version to be compatible with existing ciphersuites, or whether the new version should rule out some ciphersuites.
+For example, a new version could follow the example of HTTP/2, which restricted the set of allowed TLS ciphers (see Section 9.2.2 of
+{{?RFC7540}}.

+## Proposals

+Commit messages do not have an extension field because the set of protocols is extensible.
+As discussed in {{commit}}, Proposals with a non-default proposal type MUST NOT be included in a commit unless the proposal type is supported by all the members of the group that will process the Commit.

+## Extensions

 This protocol includes a mechanism for negotiating extension parameters similar to the one in TLS {{RFC8446}}.
 In TLS, extension negotiation is one-to-one: The client offers extensions in its ClientHello message, and the server expresses